 Name : Mr. So Murakami

 Position : Chief Financial Officer

 Year of Joining : 2014

 Education : Master's degree in Business Administration from Darden Graduate School of Business at University of Virginia, USA

-Experience : Mr. Murakami has more than 15 years of experience in energy business.
-Since joining Shikoku Electric Power Co., Inc. (YONDEN), Japan in 1999, he has been involved in sales and marketing of electricity, management and administration of district heating and cooling business, and development of IPPs in Japan, Qatar and Oman.
+Experience : Mr. Murakami has more than 16 years of experience in energy business.
+Since joining Shikoku Electric Power Co., Inc. (YONDEN), Japan in 1999, he has been involved in sales and marketing of electricity in Japan; management and administration of district heating and cooling business in Japan; and development of IPPs mainly in Middle East.

-KPMG

-4th Floor, HSBC Bank Building
+KPMG 4th Floor, HSBC Bank Building MBD P.O.
+Box 641 P.C.
+112 Sultanate of Oman Tel +968 24709181 Fax +968 24700839

-MBD

-P.O.
-Box 641

-P.C.
-112

-Sultanate of Oman

-Tel +968 24709181

-Fax +968 24700839